-Table 33 provides a summary of ten recommendations, along with a timeline for when these initiatives could be completed.
-While continued collaboration with the City of Powell River and non-profit organizations in Powell River is not identified as a specific recommendation, it is implied in the qRD's Strategic Plan 2023-2027 which includes the strategic area of focus "we focus on diversity of housing throughout our region, encouraging density in our municipal areas".
+Continued collaboration with the City of Powell River and non-profit organizations in Powell River is identified as a specific recommendation.
+This action aligns with the qRD's Strategic Plan 2023-2027, which identifies the strategic area of focus "we focus on diversity of housing throughout our region, encouraging density in our municipal areas".
 It is understood that much of the needed housing, for those at risk of homelessness, the vulnerable populations, and people with mental and physical health issues, will need to be located in the City of Powell River.
-The City has sewer and water supply systems capable of servicing higher density multi-unit housing projects that are located close to employment, facilities and services.
+The City of Powell River has piped sewer and water supply systems capable of servicing higher density multi-unit housing projects that are located close to employment, facilities, and services.